datanucleus/samples-jdo/geospatial/README.md

 ## Step 1 : Install the database server and geospatial extensions

-Download MySQL/MariaDB database and PostGIS.
-Install MySQL/MariaDB and PostGis.
+Download MariaDB database and PostGIS.
+Install MariaDB and PostGis.
 During PostGis installation, you will be asked to select the database schema where the geospatial extensions will be enabled.
 You will use this schema to run the tutorial application.